Skip to main content

 Generators

-The engine ships two generators today.
-Each generator receives a section’s tension level, the active scale, and a stable seed, and produces a set of MIDI notes: Euclidean — for rhythmic parts (kick, snare, hi-hat, percussion).
+The engine ships four generators.
+Each generator receives a section’s tension level, the active scale, and a stable seed, and produces a set of MIDI notes: Euclidean — for rhythmic parts (kick, snare, hi-hat, percussion, crash, fill, roll).
 Uses the Bjorklund algorithm to spread hits evenly across a step grid.
 Tension controls density: higher tension = more hits; lower tension = sparser patterns.
-Ambient — for harmonic and melodic parts (pads, chords, bass, lead, arp).
+Melodic — for line-based parts (bass, lead, arp, riff, melody, hook, solo).
+Walks a 16-step grid over a chord progression chosen per tension category, drawing pitches from a per-genre melodic cell that defines step density, interval pool, octave range, and accent shape.
+Scale-aware and deterministic per seed.
+Ambient — for sustained harmonic parts (pads, chords, ambience, loops).
 Generates drop-2 chord voicings from a bank of chord progressions, chosen per tension category.
 Scale-aware: output respects the resolved scale for each (section, part) pair.
-A third generator — targeting hip-hop and melodic lead patterns — is in development for Vibrai 1.0.
+FxSweep — for FX risers and releases.
+Emits one whole-note trigger per bar of the section; the rising or falling motion itself is a filter-cutoff sweep the arrangement engine writes as automation (exponential up for a riser, exponential down for a release).
+In a .vibrai part, the generator: field accepts Euclidean, Melodic, Ambient, or FxSweep.
 Genre presets (.vibraigenre files) wire each part type to the appropriate generator and configure section lengths, tempo, and templates.
-More than a dozen genre libraries ship with Vibrai today.
+Fourteen genre libraries ship with Vibrai today.

 Theme and variation